krahets/hello-algo/en/README.md

 > [!Important]
 >
-> We are working on Chinese-to-English translation.
+> Welcome to contribute to Chinese-to-English translation!
 For more information please see [CONTRIBUTING.md](CONTRIBUTING.md).

 This open-source book is continuously being updated, and we welcome your participation in this project to provide better learning content for readers.